WingsOfPanda/3D-High-Resolution-Segmentation/README.md

 # 3D-High-Resolution-Segmentation

-This repository is in support of the article ''Coronary Artery Segmentation from Ultra High Resolution Medical Images"
+This repository is in support of the article ''An Energy Matching Vessel Segmentation Framework in 3D Medical Images"

 Including: